gonzalo-andrade-benavente/gonzalo-andrade-benavente/README.md

 ## Kaixo

-My name is Pablo, I'm from Argentina and I'm a SRE.
+My name is Gonzalo, I'm from Chile.

+I'm a Computer engineer from [upda](https://www.unavarra.es).

-* Currently working for [falabella](https://www.falabella.com/) as a Systems analyst
+* Currently working for [falabella](https://www.falabella.com/) as a Systems analyst.

 ## Skills

 * PL/SQL
 * SQL
+* Process automation using PL/SQL and Control-M

+## Learning

+* Stack MERN
+* Python

+## Projects

+* Product Owner "Rebates Comercial".
+A rebate is a form of buying discount and is an amount paid by way of reduction, return, or refund that is paid retrospectively.
+It is a type of sales promotion that marketers use primarily as incentives or supplements to product sales.

+* Developer SAP Integration with Oracle DB.
+Integrations: RecordToReport, OrderToCash and ProcedureToPay.

+* Data Steward from Datalake GCP Falabella (Actually).